Homestead Extension of Florida's Turnpike: History

+In 1998, the road, like with the mainline, was designated as the Ronald Reagan Turnpike.

+The SunPass electronic toll collection system was implemented during 1999, with the toll plazas being reconfigured to allow lanes dedicated to transponder users.

+A toll hike took effect on March 7, 2004, increasing the toll rate for non SunPass users to $4 for a full-length trip, with SunPass users still using the 1995 toll rates.

 The portion of the HEFT between Exits 11 (Cutler Ridge Boulevard) and 16 (State Road 992) was designated the "John F. Cosgrove Highway" in 2008 by the Florida Legislature, following his death in 2006.
 A lawyer and former legislator, Cosgrove was also the first mayor of Cutler Bay, a city along the HEFT.
 He was instrumental in passing legislation to keep insurers from leaving the state following Hurricane Andrew.

-On February 19, 2011, the HEFT ceased cash toll collections, becoming an exclusively electronic toll road, a move that was announced in November 2009.
+In November 2009, plans were announced to convert the road to all electronic tolling.
+By February 19, 2011, the implementation was entirely complete.
 The staffed toll plazas were converted into all electronic toll gantries, and the only ways to pay are either by SunPass transponders or billing by the toll-by-plate program.

 In 2007, legislation was passed in Florida to index toll rates across the state to the national Consumer price index (CPI), to be enacted by the end of June, 2012.
 As a result, the toll rates on the HEFT were raised on June 24, 2012, an increase of 11.7% to reflect the previous five years.
-In keeping with the legislation, SunPass and toll-by-plate rates were then raised again on July 1, 2013 by 2.1%.
+In keeping with the legislation, SunPass and toll-by-plate rates were then raised again on July 1, 2013, by 2.1%.
 Since the indexing of tolls to the national CPI, the entry and exit toll rates have risen by approximately 30 cents, in some cases more than double their pre-2012 rates.

+Construction was completed in 2018 on a project to add Express Lanes from Eureka Drive to the Don Shula Expressway.